DLFundamentals/blog/_posts/2026-06-08-distribution-aware-programming.md

   <h2>Introduction</h2>

   <p class="lead">Classical learning theory is organized around correctness.
 A hypothesis is good if it predicts well on fresh draws from the distribution, and generalization is measured by accuracy.
-But when the object you are learning is an <strong>executable procedure</strong> — an algorithm, a solver, a piece of code — correctness is only half the story.</p>
+But when the thing being learned is an <strong>executable procedure</strong> — an algorithm, a solver, a piece of code — correctness is only the entry ticket.</p>

-  <p>Two solvers can both return valid answers on every instance you will ever see, and still be wildly different.
-One finishes in microseconds; the other grinds for seconds.
-By the usual accuracy yardstick they are tied.
-By any honest standard they have not learned equally well.
-When the learned object is code, the algorithm must generalize not only in <em>quality</em>, but in <em>computation</em>.</p>
+  <p>Two solvers can both return valid answers on every instance you will ever see, and still be profoundly different.
+One spends milliseconds; the other spends seconds.
+One searches the full ambient space; the other has discovered the few degrees of freedom that matter.
+By an accuracy-only yardstick they are tied.
+Computationally, one has learned much more.</p>

-  <p>This is the question behind <strong>distribution-aware program learning</strong>: from samples of an unknown deployment distribution, a learner returns solver code that is then evaluated on fresh instances by <em>both</em> solution quality and runtime.
-The goal is not to solve the ambient problem class in the worst case, but to learn an algorithm whose execution is specialized to the regime you actually operate in.</p>
+  <p>This is the question behind <strong>distribution-aware program learning</strong>: from samples of an unknown deployment distribution, a learner returns solver code that is evaluated on fresh instances by <em>both</em> solution quality and runtime.
+The goal is not to defeat the worst case for SAT, coloring, packing, or TSP.
+The goal is to learn an algorithm whose execution is specialized to the regime you actually operate in.</p>

   <div class="callout">
     <strong>The central claim</strong>
     Samples can improve <em>computation</em>, not just accuracy.
-The mechanism is a <strong>solver hint</strong> — reusable structure inferred from samples and compiled into specialized solver code — and a pretrained LLM agent can discover and compile these hints automatically.
+The reusable object is a <strong>solver hint</strong>: structure inferred from the sample, compressed once, and compiled into specialized solver code.
+A pretrained LLM agent can search over these hints by proposing hypotheses, writing analysis programs, and producing deployment solvers.
   </div>

+  <p>The paper's conceptual move is to put runtime inside the learning problem.
+A sample does not merely choose among labels; it chooses among computations.
+In this view, a successful learned solver is not just a model with good average quality.
+It is a small piece of amortized algorithm design: pay once to infer the hidden structure, then reuse that structure cheaply on every future instance.</p>

   <p>The story has four parts:</p>